 It is not usually necessary to reboot the computer after registration, but occasionally this is required.
 If you register an ASP component and receive an ASP 0177 error, check that you have typed the class name correctly in the script and if it is correct and you still get the error, try rebooting the machine.

 If a 32 bit ASP component is to be used on a 64 bit system it is necessary to either run the web site in 32 bit mode or add the component to a COM+ Application in Component Services.
-All Chestysoft components are 32 bit.
+Chestysoft components are now available as both 32 bit and 64 bit.